 #52.
 Drop and Give Me 20

-Nothing says army style like this height and tight military cut.
+Nothing says army-style like this hight and tight military cut.
 Almost the entire roundness of the head is shaved off, leaving a small patch of hair on top.
 You can consider adding some spikes to that, just like the model in the picture has done.

 #53.
 Short Is for Convenience